Jim Lawson (American football)

-James Willmer Lawson (March 11, 1902 – January 3, 1989) was an American football end and placekicker who played one season with the New York Yankees of the National Football League (NFL).
-Lawson played college football for the Stanford football team of Stanford University.
-He was a consensus first-team All-American in 1924.
-He was also a member of the Los Angeles Wildcats of the American Football League.
+James Willmer Lawson (March 11, 1902 – January 3, 1989) was an American football end and placekicker.
+He played college football for the Stanford football team of Stanford University, and was a consensus first-team All-American in 1924.
+He played professionally for the New York Yankees of the National Football League (NFL), and the Los Angeles Wildcats of the American Football League.

-Early years and college career
+Early life and college

-Lawson attended Long Beach Polytechnic High School in Long Beach, California.
+James Willmer Lawson was born on March 11, 1902, in Chelsea, Indiana.
+He attended Long Beach Polytechnic High School in Long Beach, California.

-He was Stanford University's first All-American, a consensus selection, in 1924.
+Lawson was Stanford University's first All-American, a consensus selection, in 1924.
 The 1924 Stanford football team went 7-1-1 and appeared in the 1925 Rose Bowl against Notre Dame in a losing effort.
-He was inducted into the Stanford Athletic Hall of Fame.
+Lawson was also named first-team All-Pacific Coast Conference at end by the United Press in both 1923 and 1924.
+He was inducted into the Stanford Athletics Hall of Fame.